AlexLewis10/spacex/README.md

 ![alt text](https://github.com/AlexLewis10/spacex/blob/master/img/ui-mock-up.png)

-I then drew a diagram to get a better understanding of how my different components would fit together.
+I drew a diagram to get a better understanding of how my different components would fit together.

 ![alt-text](https://github.com/AlexLewis10/spacex/blob/master/img/component.png)

-Didn't anticipate - difficulty passing array down to component.
+I started first with the header of the page before moving down to build the rockets, rocket, and rocketfull components.
+Following this I worked on the UI and finally I was able to reuse most of the code I had already written for rockets to quickly build the dragons componenents with a few minor adjustments to the JS and the CSS.

 ### Tech
 | | |